 Rational Equity Armor Fund.
-Brian Stutland, Afshin Rahbari, and Joseph Tigay are the Fund's Portfolio Managers and are primarily responsible for the day-to-day management of the Fund.
+Brian Stutland, Afshin Rahbari, and Joseph Tigay are the Fund's Portfolio Managers and are primarily responsible for the day-to-day management of the Fund's portfolio.
 Messrs.
 Stutland, Rahbari, and Tigay's compensation from Equity Armor is a fixed-based salary and a bonus based on the profits of Equity Armor.
+All Portfolio Managers share equal responsibility with regards to managing all clients.